Olin G. Lathrop

 - Created software portability environment for high end graphics

-application to execute on different platforms without source code
+application to run on different platforms with no source code

 1986 to 1988